IntelSoftware/SYCL_101/02_Why_SYCL/01_What_is_SYCL.rst

 Specifications
 ---------------

 SYCL utilizes specifications to standardize and streamline the development of parallel applications for heterogeneous architectures, enabling portability, productivity, and performance while fostering a vibrant community of SYCL users and providers.
-New specifications are being released to accommadate new features and technological advances.
+New specifications are being released to accommodate new features and technological advances.

 The SYCL specifications that have been published as of today are:

-- SYCL 1.2: Specification released in May of 2015: It is considered obsolete.
+- **SYCL 1.2**: Specification released in May of 2015: It is considered obsolete.
-- SYCL 2.2: It was a provisional specification published in 2016 that is considered deprecated.
+- **SYCL 2.2**: It was a provisional specification published in 2016 that is considered deprecated.
-- SYCL 1.2.1: Its latest revision was released on April 27, 2020.
+- **SYCL 1.2.1**: Its latest revision was released on April 27, 2020.
-- SYCL 2020: Specification revision 7 released on April 18, 2023.
+- **SYCL 2020**: Specification revision 7 released on April 18, 2023.

 The SYCL 2020 specification marks a significant leap forward that features over 40 new improvements, such as: